-We at Brimley-Lawrence Animal Clinic also carry calming, natural pheromone sprays for both dogs and cats that can be used on their collar, carrier, bedding, or car seats that would help your pets by bringing a sense of calm when they come in to the vet or for training purposes for nervous dogs and cats.
+At both of our clinics, we also carry calming, natural pheromone sprays for both dogs and cats that can be used on their collar, carrier, bedding, or car seats that would help your pets by bringing a sense of calm when they come in to the vet or for training purposes for nervous dogs and cats.
 There are no negative side-effects to the calming pheromone spray that would cause your pet to feel groggy or lethargic, and it will not provide any sedative effect for your pets in any way.

 Relax, They Can Feel Your Anxiety